-Senior Labour figures have come out in favour of allowing Holyrood to stage referendum on Scottish independence which would mark a major shift party policy.
+Senior Scots Labour figures come out in favour of independence referendum

 Shadow health Secretary Monica Lennon said the Scottish Parliament must be allowed to decide on the issue, while defeated Rutherglen and Hamilton West MP Ged Killen said the SNP now has a mandate for a vote on leaving the UK after their landslide election victory north of the border last week.